-After your child is referred to the School Program at St. Jude, a staff member will meet with you and your child during a new-patient consult.
+After your child is referred to The St. Jude School Program by Chili’s, a staff member will meet with you and your child during a new-patient consult.
 At that time, we will collect basic information, such as name of your home community school, your child’s grade level and the length you expect to stay at St. Jude.

 The School Program teacher assigned to your child will contact the home school and determine the best way we can help with your child’s academic work.
 After the plan is developed, a school appointment will appear on your child’s daily schedule.
 Each patient receives three hours of instruction, which can be supplemented with group enrichment times and time with our tutors.

 The School Program strives to provide each student with a continued sense of normalcy throughout treatment.
 One way we do this is by allowing students to stay enrolled in their home community schools.

 The student’s school can enroll the patient under home-bound services.
 Our teachers will then take the place of your child’s regular teacher until you return home.
 Upon returning home, your child will have an easier transition back into the classroom or will be assigned a home-bound teacher from your community.

 Some children need home-bound services either in the Memphis area or in their home community outside Memphis.
 We can help parents arrange for these services.
 To authorize home-bound services, your child’s doctor will typically need to sign a document explaining the child’s illness.
 This will either be a letter from the doctor or a form provided by your child’s school system.
 The School Program staff can assist in getting the form signed or obtaining the doctor’s letter.
 We do not charge for these services.

 Hospital-bound educational services are provided mainly to patients who live outside the Memphis area and who are at St. Jude for treatment.
 Patients from the Memphis area can be seen by a St. Jude teacher if they do not have access to home-bound services.

 Each child enrolled in the School Program receives at least three hours of instruction each week.